thepembeweb/server-deployment-and-containerization/README.md

 3. Creating an EKS cluster
 4. Storing a secret using AWS Parameter Store
 5. Creating a CodePipeline pipeline triggered by GitHub checkins
-6. Creating a CodeBuild stage which will build, test, and deploy your code
+6. Creating a CodeBuild stage which will build, test, and deploy the code

 ## Built With